harvard-itsecurity/rpm-lastpass-cli/README.md

-# Container to build EPEL RPM of LastPass CLI
+# Container to build EPEL RPM of latest LastPass CLI

 We have created a small docker container in order to make building the RPM super easy: